bluewaysw/pcgeos/TechDocs/Markdown/Concepts/cappl.md

 null-terminated category name and deletes the entire category, including all the keys stored under it.

 In addition, you can delete a single string section from a specified blob.
 **InitFileDeleteStringSection()** takes the category and key names of the blob as well as the index of the string section, and it deletes the string section.
 If the string section does not exist or if either the key or category can not be found, the routine will return an error flag.

+When tombstone support is compiled in and a lower INI file is present, deleting or rewriting string sections records affected factory entries in a `key.disabled` sidecar list in the same category.
+User-deleted or user-modified factory entries do not reappear when lower-priority INI files are updated.
+Full-list rewrites compare entries lexically, so formatting-only changes do not create local duplicates or leave factory entries disabled.
+Disabled kernels and single-file runtimes keep the legacy local-only delete behavior.

 ## 6.4 General System Utilities